Edwards Air Force Base: Flight testing

 The promise of the turbojet revolution and the supersonic breakthrough were realized in the 1950s, as the Center tested and developed the first generation of true supersonic fighters—the famed "Century Series" F-100 Super Sabre, F-101 Voodoo, F-102 Delta Dagger, F-104 Starfighter, F-105 Thunderchief and F-106 Delta Dart, and, in the process, defined the basic speed and altitude envelopes for fighter aircraft that still prevail to this day.
 The Center also played a pivotal role in the development of systems that would provide the United States with true intercontinental power projection capabilities as it tested aircraft such as the B-52 Stratofortress, C-133 Cargomaster and KC-135 Stratotanker, as well as the YC-130 Hercules which served as the basis for a classic series of tactical transports that would continue in frontline service until well into the 21st century.
 It also supported the development of the extremely high-altitude and long-range Lockheed U-2 and the dazzling ultra-performance capabilities of the B-58 Hustler, the world's first Mach 2 bomber.

 Throughout the 1950s, American airplanes regularly broke absolute speed and altitude records at Edwards, but nothing compared to the arrival of the North American X-15 in 1961.
-The program got underway in earnest in 1961 when Maj.
+The program got under way in earnest in 1961 when Maj.
 Robert M. "Bob" White became the first man to exceed Mach 4, as he accelerated to 4.43 Mach on 7 March.
 He claimed Mach 5 just three months later when he pegged a speed of 5.27 Mach on 23 June and then, during the X-15's first full-powered flight on 9 November, he exceeded Mach 6, as he flew to a speed of 6.04 Mach.
 Major White also became the first man to fly an airplane in space when he climbed to 314750 feet on 17 July 1962.
 NASA's Joe Walker flew the airplane to its peak altitude of 354200 feet on 22 August 1963 and Maj William J. "Pete" Knight reached 6.72 Mach in the modified X-15A-2 on 3 October 1967, a speed that remains the highest ever attained in an airplane.

 In addition to the X-15 Program, AFFTC and NASA also teamed up to explore a new concept called "lifting reentry" with a series of wingless lifting body aircraft.
 These rocket powered-vehicles – the M2-F2, M2-F3, HL-10, X-24A and X-24B – paved the way for the Space Shuttle and future spaceplane designs when they demonstrated that they could make precision landings after high-speed gliding descents from high altitude.